 Explore our MS in Education Mathematics and Science (Grade K–8) specialization

-Help prepare young students in developing the analytical, problem-solving, and critical-thinking skills they need to succeed in college and in their careers with an MS in Education with a specialization in Mathematics and Science (Grades K–8).
+Help prepare young students in developing the analytical, problem-solving, and critical-thinking skills they need to succeed in college and in their careers.

 Designed for elementary and middle school teachers who want to advance their own knowledge of science and mathematics (as part of the STEM core) subjects, this specialization provides strategies and a framework for ensuring that your students gain a strong foundation in mathematics and science as defined by the Common Core State Standards.